V Tower (Prague): Awards

 The V Tower won two awards before its completion.
 The building received both Best Residential High-rise Architecture Czech Republic and Best Residential High-rise Development Czech Republic awards in the European category at the International Property Awards in 2015.
 It also aspires to acquire Leadership in Energy & Environmental Design (LEED) Platinum certification, requiring the building to adhere to what are considered to be the most stringent set of requirements before it can receive the green building certification.
-It is the only building in the Czech Republic and the whole of Europe to have achieve such ranking.
+It is the only building in the Czech Republic and the whole of Europe to have achieved such ranking.
+V Tower also reached the final of the International Property Awards in 2015.

-Additionally, V Tower will also compete in the International Property Awards on behalf of Europe.
-It will compete in the world finals in the architectural high-rise building division, where it will come up against the winners from this category from all around the world.
-The tower will be challenged by the UK, America, Africa, Arab countries, and the Asia-Pacific region.
-A committee made up of 80 experts in the fields of real estate, architects, and designers will decide the winner based on the award criteria, which consists of: safety, sustainability, and architecture.
-The finals of the International Property Awards, where the winner will be decided, takes place in early December in London in 2015.